When it comes to starting a planner business, you may find yourself in a place where you have to make some big decisions.

 - Social media tools such as Facebook, Instagram or Hootsuite

-- Advertising tools such as Facebook Ads, Instagram Ads, Google AdSense or Google Adwords
+- Advertising tools such as Facebook Ads, Instagram Ads, Google Adwords or Google AdSense

-- Accounting tools such as MYOB or Quickbooks
+- Payments tools such as Paypal or Stripe

 - Customer service tools such as Facebook Chat App